flopezag/SDM.QualityTesting/README.md

 - The associated SDMQualityTesting schema, which defines the structure of the expected JSON payload, is utilized in this process.
 - the API logs relevant information, such as the request for quality testing and any potential errors, using the provided logger.

+# License
+These scripts are licensed under Apache License 2.0.